Sexual slavery: United States

 From the beginning of African slavery in the North American colonies, the casual sexual abuse of African women and girls was common.
 It has been established by historians that white men raped enslaved African women, and this has also been supported by numerous genetic studies.
 As populations increased, slave women were taken advantage of by plantation owners, white overseers, planters' younger sons before and after they married, and other white men associated with the slaveholders.
 Some African slave women and girls were sold into brothels outright.

 Plaçage, a formalized system of concubinage among slave women or free people of color, developed in Louisiana and particularly New Orleans by the 18th century, but it was fairly rare.
 White men had no obligation to trade anything for sex with black or mixed women.
 This left most of these women subject to the whims of white male pursuers.
-If another female caught his eye or the chosen women grew too old or too "difficult" in the minds of these White men these men could end the arrangement or continue the sexual contact without reward.
+If another female caught his eye or the chosen women grew too old or too "difficult" in the minds of these white men these men could end the arrangement or continue the sexual contact without reward.

-The advancement of mixed-race blacks over their darker counterparts has led to the theory of consistent patronage by white fathers.
+The advancement of mixed-race blacks over their darker counterparts has led to theory of consistent patronage by white fathers.
 While light-skinned Blacks certainly enjoyed a level of privilege, there is little proof that most received educations and dowries directly from their white fathers.
 Most light-skinned blacks lived off of compensatory benefit received one to three generations early; and expanded on this usually in black and mixed-race enclaves where they could own businesses and earn a living as the educated/trained "blacks".
 These compensatory benefits occasionally came from white grand or great grandfathers.
 Other times, they came from former slave masters rewarding prized mixed-race slaves for years of service in "the house" or as close assistants to the Master (a position that darker black people were afforded less often).

-A small portion of White fathers would pay for the education of their mixed-race children, especially sons, who might be educated in France.
-Why Black females of African descent are consistently ascribed such different experiences from White, Asian, and indo-native females when discussing sexual slavery and abuse, has long been a topic of debate.
+A small portion of white fathers would pay for the education of their mixed-race children, especially sons, who might be educated in France.
+Why Black females of African descent are consistently ascribed such different experiences from white, Asian, and indo-native females when discussing sexual slavery and abuse, has long been a topic of debate.

 From the 17th century, Virginia and other colonies passed laws determining the social status of children born in the colonies.
 Under the common law system in the colonies, children took the status of the father when it came to legal matters.
 To settle the issue of the status of children born in the colony, the Virginian House of Burgesses passed a law in 1662 that ruled that children would take the status of their mother at birth, under the Roman legal principle known as partus sequitur ventrem.
 Thus all children born to enslaved mothers were legally slaves, regardless of the paternity or ancestry of their fathers.
 They were bound for life and could be sold like any slave unless formally freed.